51Degrees/specifications/pipeline-specification/features/evidence.md

 This function MAY be defined on Flow Data itself, as a separate helper, or both.
 That is an implementation detail that will depend on the language and design patterns being used.

+[^1] The 'cookie' prefix is a bit of a special case as cookies are supplied to the web server using an HTTP header.
+Generally, 51Degrees Engines will not make use of `header.cookie`.
+Cookie values will usually need to be under `cookie.` keys in order to be used.